Using the Node Editor

 There are other ways to link nodes that may be more convenient in some cases.
 These include:

-Select two nodes and hit the 'F' key.
+Select two nodes and hit the 'C' key.
 Cycles 4D will try to connect the two nodes together.
-This works best when the outport of one node is the same type as the inport of another, for exampe, both are Color ports or both are Vector ports.
-Cycles 4D will not try to connect ports inappropriately, such as Color to Vector so if there are no identical port types, nothing happens.
+This works best when the outport of one node is the same type as the inport of another, for example, both are Color ports or both are Vector ports.

 If the two nodes have more than one identical port pair, for example they both have Color and Vector ports, only one pair will be connected.
 This may not be the one that you want of course, so this feature has its limitations.